abestapple/DrawingFigure/README.md

 # DrawingFigure
-a gui app with tkinter of python
+This is a drawing software that uses the TK library in python